arnicas/analyst-toolbelt-course/week8/Storytelling.md

 He relies on
 * animation
 * and narration
 * and pointing at parts of the graph.
+Especially outliers.

 What if you have static (not animated) charts?
 What points would you show?
 Let’s try it…  When you watch it, I want you to take notes on the "main points" he makes.
 What are the story points if you made it as a static story?

+This is an in-class exercise to turn in.
+(Put your name on your paper legibly.)

-## Story telling in Tableau
+## Story-telling in Tableau

 * https://eagereyes.org/blog/2013/story-points